GET IN TOUCH

 Step 4: Choose Your Response Option

-After reviewing your financial details and confirming the department’s records, decide on a course of action.
-You may pay the full amount immediately to stop collection or request a payment plan through an installment agreement.
+After reviewing your financial details and confirming the department's records, decide on a course of action.
+You may pay the full amount immediately to resolve the levy, or request a wage garnishment payment plan through an installment agreement if you qualify.
 If you disagree with the balance, you may file a formal protest or provide documents proving prior payment.
 Those facing hardship can apply for a penalty waiver or request tax relief consideration.

 North Carolina Tax Relief and Resolution Options

-When a bank levy notice from North Carolina is issued, taxpayers can still resolve their debts and regain access to funds.
-The North Carolina Department of Revenue (NCDOR) offers programs to assist individuals and businesses in managing outstanding balances, restoring accounts, and avoiding future levies.
+When a bank levy notice from North Carolina is issued, taxpayers can still work to resolve their debts.
+The North Carolina Department of Revenue (NCDOR) offers programs to assist individuals and businesses in managing outstanding balances and avoiding further enforcement.
 Understanding these options ensures the most effective and sustainable resolution.

 Installment Payment Agreements

-An installment payment agreement allows taxpayers to repay their debt while maintaining good standing with the department.
-Upon making initial payments, these agreements may result in the release of the levy.
+An installment payment agreement allows taxpayers to repay their debt over time while maintaining good standing with the department.
+Entering into a qualifying installment agreement may make a wage garnishment eligible for release, though bank garnishments operate differently.

-• Eligibility requirements: Taxpayers must have a valid notice, meet filing obligations, and not have defaulted on prior agreements for the same tax year.
+• Eligibility requirements — Taxpayers must meet filing obligations and not have defaulted on prior agreements for the same tax year.

 Penalty Waiver and Abatement Requests